 The fully assembled prototype was tested on a group member to evaluate the motors' ability to overcome the resistance of the arm and fingers.
+The flexion and extension of the arm was successful and was able to almost achieve a full 180 degree rotation, in addition to operating at a comfortable speed.
 At this point it was discovered that the small motor did not have enough power to overcome the resistive forces in the hand.
 The calculations of the resistive force did not account for the addition of elastics on the back of the fingers, which create additional force acting against the grasping motion.

-While it was unable to provide the full desired range of motion, the motor was able to cause the fingers to deflect slightly in the desired direction.
+While it was unable to provide the full desired range of motion, the hand motor was able to cause the fingers to deflect slightly in the desired direction.
 When the hand cable is detached from the fingertips it runs as expected.
 Additionally, other components like the large motor give us confidence that with a stronger hand motor, the design can run effectively.

-Fig. 18 Front, side, and back view of final Exoskeleton Prototype
+Fig. 20 Front, side, and back view of final Exoskeleton Prototype

 IV.
-Conclusions
+CONCLUSIONS